Rust-GCC/gccrs/gcc/config/riscv/vector.md

 ;; -------------------------------------------------------------------------------

 ;; We keep this pattern same as pred_mov so that we can gain more optimizations.
 ;; For example, if we have vmxor.mm v1,v1,v1.
-It will be optmized as vmclr.m which ;; is generated by pred_mov.
+It will be optimized as vmclr.m which ;; is generated by pred_mov.
 (define_insn "@pred_<optab><mode>"
   [(set (match_operand:VB_VLS 0 "register_operand"                   "=vr")